GaloisInc/BESSPIN-Tool-Suite/docs/cwesEvaluation/besspinPhilosophy.md

 1. `NOT_APPLICABLE` (`NA`): This CWE is not applicable to this OS-backend combination.
 2. `NOT-IMPLEMENTED` (`NoImpl`): One or more tests are not yet implemented for this OS-backend pair.
-3. `INVALID`, `FAIL`, `CALL-ERR`: Any of these means that something went wrong with either the test or the scoring.
+3. `CALL-ERR`: The test encountered a known runtime error.
+For example, the difference between two pointer values is not as expected, or a memory allocation has failed, or an API call returned an erroneous code.
+4. `FAIL`: Scoring has failed.
+This is probably due to a fatal unexpected error in the test, such as the test not starting, or it generated an empty log.
-4. `HIGH`: High weakness revealed by the test.
+5. `HIGH`: High weakness revealed by the test.
 This means no security.
 The non-secure baseline GFE scores `HIGH` on the vast majority of tests.
-5. `MED`
+6. `MED`
-6. `LOW`
+7. `LOW`
-7. `DETECTED`: The test ran to completion, and the weakness exists.
+8. `DETECTED`: The test ran to completion, and the weakness exists.
 However, the processor was able to detect that a violation occurred.
 This is a perfect score.
-8. `NONE`: This is the best achievable score.
+9. `NONE`: This is the best achievable score.
 The weakness type does not exist.

 Each vulnerability class has a README in [cwesEvaluation/](../../fett/cwesEvaluation/) with more details about the testing methodology and the scoring.